 Wildland Consultants is a progressive ecological consultancy committed to providing high quality ecological information, advice and technical services to a wide range of clients.
 The company has a very strong focus on the planning and implementation of ecological restoration.
-Company staff are based in Auckland, Hamilton, Tauranga, Rotorua, Whakatane, Wellington, Christchurch and Dunedin and work nationwide.
+Company staff are based in Northland, Auckland, Hamilton, Tauranga, Rotorua, Whakatane, Gisborne, Wellington, Christchurch, Dunedin and Invercargill and work nationwide.

 - Assessments of ecological effects

 - Threatened species surveys, monitoring, and recovery planning

 - Revegetation design, implementation and monitoring

 - Pest plant (weed) survey, monitoring and management

 - Pest animal (predators and browsers) management

 - Ecological surveys and assessment of proposed land uses

 - Management of natural areas

 - Application of the Resource Management Act 1991 (natural heritage survey and assessment of relative significance)